 Using the essentials card

-The essentials card displays basic profile information about the support requester, including username, contact information, time zone, and preferred language.
+The essentials card displays basic profile information about the ticket requester, including user name, contact information, social identities, organization membership, time zone, and preferred language.

 Updating the essentials card